atenearesearchgroup/chatgpt-uml/ModelingExamples/UndergroundSystem.md

 b) Specify all the constraints and conditions expressed in the text on the elements of the model.
 c)

-1. Develop a class diagram of the structure of such a system in UML, with all the elements mentioned above, the relationships between them, and all required integrity constraints.
+1. Develop a UML class diagram with the structure of such a system, with all the elements mentioned above, the relationships between them, and all required integrity constraints.

 2. Specify in OCL the following query operations: